 Although you can freeze raw mushrooms, the texture is not as nice when you defrost.
 Therefore it is better to freeze cooked or sautéed mushrooms.

 Yes, you can make sautéed mushrooms ahead of time and then reheat gently on a frypan or in a warm oven.

-A simple and easy side dish will add a difference to your weekday dinner or be a great addition to your holiday celebrations.
+A simple and easy side dish will add a difference to your weekday dinner or be a great addition to your Thanksgiving side dishes.
 Plus, if you are looking for a sautéed mushroom without garlic, this might be the one!

 Easy Sautéed Mushrooms with Soy Sage Butter

 Click on the toggle below for conversion to US Cooking Units.

 - Prepare and remove any dirt from mushrooms.